How Many More Years: Influence

 Writer Robert Palmer has cited Willie Johnson's electric guitar work on the track as the first use of the power chord.
 T-Bone Burnett said of the recording:

 The first major breakthrough Sam [Phillips] made was with Howlin' Wolf.
 That's when he started bringing the bass and drums up loud.
 Back in those days the bass and drums were background instruments; it was all about the horns and the piano, the melody instruments, and Sam brought the rhythm section right up front, and that became rock 'n' roll.
 That was a big shift ...
 In some ways "How Many More Years" by Wolf would be the first rock ’n’ roll song because that has the guitar lick that became the central guitar lick in rock 'n' roll, and that's the first time we heard that played on a distorted guitar.
 It was an old big band lick, turned into something completely fresh.

+"How Many More Times" on Led Zeppelin's 1969 debut album Led Zeppelin references "How Many More Years" (1951), as well as other blues songs including Howlin' Wolf's tune, "You Gonna Wreck My Life".